erikbjo/paths/README.md

 [![](https://img.shields.io/badge/Language-CSS-purple)]()
 [![](https://img.shields.io/badge/Database-DerbyDB-green)]()

-Paths is a game engine for a choice-based and interactive story telling.
+Paths is a game engine for choice-based and interactive story telling.
 It is written in Java and is an exam-project for the course "Programming 2" at NTNU.

+_The project is finished and archived._

 ## 💾 Installation